vikejs/vike/readme.draft.md

 ## Features

 - **Do-one-thing-do-it-well Tool**: `vite-plugin-ssr` only takes care of SSR.
 The rest of the stack is up to you: `vite-plugin-ssr` works with any view framework (Vue, React, etc.), any view library (Vuex, React Router, etc.), and any server framework (Express, Koa, Hapi, Fastify, etc.).
-- **Simple but Powerful:** `vite-plugin-ssr` has been carefully designed to be simple while allowing you to have full control not only over your tech stack but also over how & when your pages are rendered.
+- **Simple but Powerful:** `vite-plugin-ssr` has been carefully designed to be simple, while allowing you to have full control not only over your tech stack, but also over how & when your pages are rendered.
 - **Pre-render / SSG / Static Websites:** Deploy your app to a static host by pre-rendering all your pages.
 - **Scalable:** Thanks to Vite's radical new approach of lazy transpiling & loading everything, Vite apps can scale to thousands of modules with no hit on dev speed.
-- **Fast Production Cold Start:** `vite-plugin-ssr` lazy loads your pages; adding pages doesn't increase your cold start.
+- **Fast Production Cold Start:** `vite-plugin-ssr` lazy loads your pages; adding pages doesn't increase cold start.
 - **Small but Sturdy:** `vite-plugin-ssr`'s source code is an order of magnitude smaller than SSR frameworks.
-Not only does a smaller source code lead to a more robust tool, but also to a tool that can rapidly adapt to a fast evolving Vite & JavaScript ecosystem.
+A smaller source code leads to not only a more robust tool, but also a tool that can quickly adapt to a fast evolving Vite & JavaScript ecosystem.

 **Want something?** Search [GitHub issues](https://github.com/brillout/vite-plugin-ssr/issues/) if someone has already requested what you want and upvote it, or open a new issue if not.
 Roadmap is prioritized based on user feedback.